justanotherdot/justanotherdot/site/posts/working-from-home-without-clawing-at-the-walls.md

   productivity will be a change even for those that _are_ used to working from home.
 I have a fair amount of experience working from home and I thought I'd share some thoughts from my experience of key things that have helped keep me productive but also, more importantly, sane.
-Afterall, long periods of time kept locked up inside can easily drive one to cabin fever; how do all the introverts and remote workers keep from space madness?
+After all, long periods of time kept locked up inside can easily drive one to cabin fever; how do all the introverts and remote workers keep from space madness?
 ---